fmihos/goBinarySearchTree/README.md

 # goBinarySearchTree
-Implementation of Binary Search Tree data stricture in Go
+Implementation of Binary Search Tree data structure in Go